RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 3. *Gain*: 	each channel is normalized from [0:1] to the max brightness in the image, use gain value to increase the brightness
 4. *PIE TimeGate*: Contrast can be enhanced by using PIE excitation in the experiment to supress any cross-excitation
 	- NOTE: LASER fire order is first the longest wavelenght down to shortest wavelenght as last.
-5. if applicable assign FRET 'donor', and 'acceptor' channels and enable *FRET =True*
+5. *FRET*: if applicable assign FRET 'donor', and 'acceptor' channels and enable *FRET =True*

-6. Zstack image projection can be made of the selected Z stack files.
+6. Zstack image projection can be made on multiple selected Z stack files.
 Set *Zstack=True* and *Plot_OrthogonalProjections=True*
 7. Save Image Intensity [count] as comma separated file *.dat*  Set Save data files = True
 8. PIE TAC ranges are automatically calculated from the *.PTU* header data.